 Cleaning Fee for Smoking in a Non-Smoking Room

 The standard cleaning fee for breaking the hotel's smoking rule is $250 in the US.
 That's probably not enough to get the smoke smell out of the carpeting and drapes.

 Refrigerator Rental Fee

 If your hotel room does not come with a refrigerator, ask if you can rent one.
 Typically, hotels in the US charge about $10 per day for a mini-fridge.
-You will save this much and more by buying beverages and food at a grocery store and stashing them in your rented refrigerator rather than ordering them from room service or purchasing them from your hotel's mini-mart.
+You will save this much and more by buying beverages and food and stashing them in your rented refrigerator rather than ordering them from room service or purchasing them from your hotel's mini-mart.

-Pet fees vary; some hotels charge a nonrefundable deposit of $50 to $100 and assess a daily fee as well.
+Pet fees vary.
+Some hotels charge a nonrefundable deposit of $50 to $100 and assess a separate daily fee.
 Others charge a flat fee that covers your entire stay.
 The fee covers cleaning costs and allows you to keep your pet near you at all times.
 Look for a pet-friendly hotel chain to minimize the cost of traveling with your pet.